 Their head crests arise from a bony prominence at the top of their skull.
 Polish chickens can be bearded depending on their variety.
 If they are bearded, there will be an abundance of feathers around the face and head.

-Males usually weigh around 6 pounds and hens weigh in around 4 ½ pounds.
+The leg color is typically grey.
+Feet and legs shouldn’t have any feathering.
+Males usually weigh around 6 pounds, and hens weigh around 4 ½ pounds.
 Their skin is white.